Kelvin Davis (politician): Retirement from politics

 During the 2023 New Zealand general election, Davis lost his Te Tai Tokerau seat to Māori Party candidate Mariameno Kapa-Kingi by a margin of 517 votes.
 Davis was re-elected to Parliament on the Labour party list and was appointed Labour's spokesperson for Māori–Crown relations and Treaty of Waitangi negotiations.
 Davis was ranked 20th, much lower than his position in the previous government; Labour leader Chris Hipkins said that Davis had asked to "step away from the front line."

 During the election campaign, Davis said he wanted to be re-elected as Te Tai Tokerau MP and, if he lost that race, would retire from politics rather than continue as a list MP, "to allow whoever is successful to have free rein."
 On 15 December 2023, two months after being elected as a list MP, Davis announced that he would resign as an MP, with his last day being Waitangi Day, 6 February 2024.
 He indicated he would work as an indigenous relations consultant in Australia.
 His retirement and that of fellow Labour MP Rino Tirikatene allowed both Tracey McLellan and Shanan Halbert to reenter Parliament on the Labour Party list.

 On 5 December 2023, Davis was granted retention of the title The Honourable, in recognition of his term as a member of the Executive Council.

+Davis was appointed to the Māori Education Ministerial Advisory Group by education minister Erica Stanford for a two-year term, starting in May 2026.